yvartpro/yvartpro/README.md

 - 👋 Hi, I’m @yvartpro
 - 👀 I’m interested in web content, and focusing on frontend development
-- 🌱 I’m currently learning javascript for web and starting exploring frameworks for ease
+- 🌱 I’m focused on frontend with Javascript either Vanilla or REACT, the Magic
 - 💞️ I’m looking to collaborate on my web projects
 - 📫 How to reach me: either by e-mail -> yvart.pro@gmail.com or whatsapp on +257 69 667 239
 - 😄 Pronouns: Yves